-7. I'm also curious to know if you have found that some niche's do better than others.
+7. I'm also curious if you have found that some niches do better than others.

 That all depends on one’s authority.
-If you are an authority figure in a particular niche, then you will do well concentrating on that niche.
+If you are an authority figure in a particular niche, you could do well with it.

-That’s not crucial with HubPages because people find your content with organic search.
-However, writers do better concentrating on a single niche when they publish on Medium.
-That’s because they build a following of readers interested in that specific topic.
+That’s not crucial with HubPages because people find your content via organic search.
+However, with Medium, writers do better when concentrating on a single niche because they build a following of readers interested in that specific topic.

-8. You mentioned elsewhere that poetry would do better on Medium than it does on HubPages.
+8. In one of your tutorials, you mentioned that poetry might do better on Medium than on HubPages.
 Why?

-9. Do you find that it's easier to get your articles accepted by Medium's editors, compared to HubPages' niche sites?
+9. Do you find getting your articles accepted by Medium's editors easier than HubPages' niche sites?

 It’s the same with both.
 One needs to write stellar quality content to do well anywhere on the Internet.
 Writing platforms that didn’t care about that had gone out of business, such as Bubblews and Squidoo.

-It’s definitely better for new authors on Medium to publish in a pub with a large following.
-However, authors who already have many followers can do just as well posting directly under their account.
+It’s definitely better for new authors to publish in a pub with a large following.
+However, authors who already have many followers can do just as well by posting directly under their accounts.

-11. How to you get published in a publication?
+11. How do you get published in a publication?

 You first need to get approved by the editor of a pub.
 Each publication has its own rules and requirements.
 They usually post their method to register as an author with their pub.
 Once approved, you can submit your drafts when you complete them.

 Most pubs only accept drafts, which means unpublished content.
 However, some allow you to submit content that you previously published under your account.
-All your content will be listed under your profile no matter where it’s published, just as is done on HubPages.
+All your content will be listed under your profile no matter where it’s published, the same as with HubPages.

 Articles don’t disappear, but if they don’t get much traffic, they eventually get pushed way back and don’t show up much anymore in listings, suggestions, etc.

 The algorithms will always keep useful articles in view to be found by new readers.
-That’s based on a decent “read time” by present readers.
-If read time is short for the number of words, it means it’s not of value.
+But that’s based on a decent “read time” by present readers.
+If readers stop reading halfway through, for example, that indicates it’s not of value.

 13. Do you use the paywall?

+Yes indeed!
 I use the paywall because I want to receive income for my efforts.
-Some authors don’t care to make money, so they list their articles with free access.
+However, some authors don’t care to make money, so they list their articles with free access.

 You need to join the Medium Partner Program (MPP) to get paid for the time people spend reading your articles.
 MPP is free to join.